SmartTechAIResearch/Demo.TFLite/arduinoide/Readme.md

     return;
   }
 ```
-After that, I will prepaire the operations resolver to be able to handle all the available ops.
-It is possible to only select specific ops, however I didn't feel the need to do so since there is no memory restriction.
+After that, we will prepare the operations resolver to be able to handle all the available ops.
+It is possible to only select specific ops, however we didn't feel the need to do so since there is no memory restriction.
 ``` Arduino
 static tflite::ops::micro::AllOpsResolver resolver;
 ```
-As last step in the setup, I build the interpreter and print more information about the In- and Output.
+As last step in the setup, we build the interpreter and print more information about the In- and Output.
 With this information you can quickly verify if it all loaded propperly.
 ``` Arduino
   // Build an interpreter to run the model with. static tflite::MicroInterpreter static_interpreter(